All Episodes

 And they would trade stories about just how evil he was.

-Weissman sat there and took debt.
+Weissman sat there and took that.

-Later find out the Weiss witness was paid over a hundred thousand dollars.
+Later to find out the witness was paid over $100,000.

-Witness accused of rape, absolutely denied, find out it's true.
+Witness accused of rape, absolutely denied.

 Those kinds of things have been going on forever.

-But consider this, put Weissman to the side for a second.
+Put Weissman to the side for a second.

 Really?

-Jeannie Ree and Aaron Zebley both worked at Wilmer Hale.
+Genie Ree and Aaron Zebley both worked at Wilmer Hale.

 That's Mueller's firm.

-Do you think it was unnoticed at Mueller's firm that they were representing Hillary Clinton and Hillary Clinton's aide, Justin Cooper, which probably was a conflict in and of itself.
+Do you think it was unnoticed at Mueller's firm that they were representing Hillary Clinton and Hillary Clinton's aide, Justin Cooper, which probably was a conflict in and of itself?

 But these are people who contributed to and wrote this report.

-They have an absolute continuing obligation to as they wrote the report and conducted this investigation, they have a continuing obligation to their clients, Hillary Clinton and Justin Cooper.
+They have an absolute continuing obligation to, as they wrote the report and conducted this investigation, they have a continuing obligation to their clients, Hillary Clinton and Justin Cooper.

-That's who's part of this team because part of the investigation and the report.
+That's who's part of the investigation and the report.

-In no universe would that acceptable.
+In no universe would that be acceptable.

 He couldn't go beyond speaking about the report.